MITK/MITK/Documentation/Doxygen/3-DeveloperManual/Concepts/ReaderWriterPage.md

 Developers usually do not interact with the service registry directly to retrieve and select a matching mitk::IFileReader or mitk::IFileWriter instance.

-### IOUtil

-This class provides convenience methods for loading data into a data storage or just returning BaseData objects.
-The mitk::IOUtil::Save() and mitk::IOUtil::Load() methods cover thy typical use cases and automatically select the best matching mitk::IFileReader and mitk::IFileWriter instance.

 ### %QmitkIOUtil